vpavlenko/study-music/README.md

 - [David Huron.
 Voice Leading: The Science behind a Musical Art](https://amzn.to/3FIuIpe) - An accessible scientific explanation for the traditional rules of voice leading, including an account of why listeners find some musical textures more pleasing than others.
 Introduces the concept of auditory scene and its parsing, explains how ear anatomy leads to masking, cites many other psychoacoustic researches as well as statistical analysis of music corpora.

 <img width="600" alt="Screenshot 2022-01-21 at 3 10 44 PM" src="https://user-images.githubusercontent.com/1491908/150524973-e60b9db5-3f1b-4385-b0ea-584e341d56c0.png">

+- [ChoraleGUIDE](http://www.choraleguide.com/) - A concise explanation of the topic

 Advanced classical harmony